Global-Witness/augmenta/docs/tools.md

 # Tools

-By default, Augmenta has access to two tools: a search engine and a tool for retrieving text from the internet.
+By default, Augmenta has access to three tools: a search engine, a tool for retrieving text from the internet, and a tool for attaching local files.

 However, you may be interested in empowering it to do more.
 For example, you may want to give it access to a database, or give it the power to write code or do complex calculations.